gajus/paddy/README.md

 </ul>
 ```

-When there are no messages, `template` will produce:
+When there are no messages, `getMessageHolder` will produce:

 ```html
 <ul class="paddy-messenger no-messages"></ul>